i2bc/dts-seq/README.md

 ## Note about installing the third-party tools

-In order to increase the reproducibility of the computational analyses, we used the docker solution.
+In order to increase the reproducibility of the computational analyses, we used the docker solution as much as possible.
 If you haven't yet docker, you may follow the installation page ([docker]https://docs.docker.com/install/) or install the third-party tools listed at the end of this document.

 ## RNAseq: from fastq to read coverage